WxboySuper/Esports-Pickem-Discord-Bot/README.md

 This project is currently being rebuilt with a focus on automation and efficiency.
 We're moving from manual match updates to automated match tracking with minimal intervention required.
 The goal is to create a system that's both feature-rich and cost-effective to host.

+Currently work is being done on the database functions.
+For the latest on how the database functions check out the [Database Documentation](docs/database/database.md).

+> \[!NOTE]
+> The database is being upgraded from v1 to v2
+>
+> For more inormation visit the [Database Documentation](docs/database/database.md) or the [Associated Pull Request](https://github.com/WxboySuper/Esports-Pickem-Discord-Bot/pull/84)

 ## Features

 - **Match Management**